 From our STAR Maker: Robin Thomas

-ESP8266 is the best tool for enabling your project to access the internet.
-You can plug it to an Arduino very easily as shown in this tutorial and allow your project to communicate through the internet.
+The ESP8266 is a great tool for enabling your project to access the internet.
+You can plug it into an Arduino easily as shown and allow your project to communicate through the internet.
 Or even more exciting, to control it from anywhere in the world!

-The ESP8266 module is of very low cost, starting from around Rs.200 from Amazon.
-And it comes pre-programmed with an AT command set firmware, meaning, you can simply hook this up to your Arduino device and get about as much WiFi-ability as a WiFi Shield offers.
+The ESP8266 is a very low-cost module, starting from around Rs.200 from Amazon.
+It comes pre-programmed with an AT command set firmware, meaning, you can simply hook this up to your Arduino device and get about as much WiFi-ability as a WiFi Shield offers.
 This module has a powerful on-board processing and storage capability that allows it to be integrated with the sensors and other application through its GPIOs.

 - Arduino board.

 - Female to male and male to male jumpers.

 The ESP8266 communicates with the Arduino through a serial interface.
 That is, it uses theArduino’s Rx and Tx pins (digital pins 0 and 1) hooked up to the module for receiving commands and communicates back.
 The module features a full TCP/UDP stack support and can be configured as a web server.

 The ESP8266 or ESP-01 module also has two GPIO pins that can be used for directly manipulating any output devices like LEDs or relays.
 Moreover, the ESP-01 module powers the onboard ESP8266 through 3.3V.
 Therefore if your Arduino doesn’t have a 3.3V output pin, you will have to use a voltage regulator like the 78R33 to step down the 5V from the Arduino to 3.3V in order to power the ESP8266.

 First, download Arduino IDE ensure that you have the latest software version (some older versions won’t work).
 Visit the following URL: https://www.arduino.cc/en/Main/Software.